 Application Procedures for Use of Library Grounds

-- Obtain an Application and General Regulations (this document) from the library administration office.
+- Obtain an Application and General Regulations (this document) from the library website or library administration office.

-- Have a representative present at the Library Board of Trustees meeting when the application will be considered for clarification of the activity.
+- You may be required to have a representative present at the Library Board of Trustees meeting when the application will be considered for clarification of the activity.

 - If the use of the Library grounds is approved by the Library Board, a pre-event meeting with the Administrative Staff of the library will take place.
 Placement of any equipment must be designated during this meeting.